An unknown malware

 Those famously unbiased, next‑gen XDR/NGAV solutions that never miss a thing

 How can you do threat hunting for new, unknown threats with such limited or non-existent process and command‑line data — not to mention the missing process network connections?
-You can't easily determine the root cause of a breach at the device or process level if the device owner or SOC doesn't have unrestricted access to this crucial information.
+You can't easily determine the root cause of a breach at the process or device level if the device user or SOC doesn't have unrestricted access to this crucial information.
 Or can you?
 If you've read even a single analysis of a somewhat sophisticated ransomware strain, you'll know that even today's basic ramsonware variants wipe all logs and make forensic analysis on the disk extremely difficult, if not nearly impossible.

 Full size

-The test purpose is to highlight possible shortcomings or biases in the tests conducted by "AV-TEST/AV-COMPARATIVES/AVLAB" and similar certification organizations
+The test purpose is to highlight possible shortcomings or biases in the tests conducted by "AV-TEST/AV-COMPARATIVES" certification organizations

 The detections are primarily caused by a classic false positive caused by virtualization/obfuscation.